7887 E. 60th Ave.

 AN ORDINANCE AMENDING THE 2025 BUDGET OF THE CITY OF

-COMMERCE CITY, COLORADO BY THE RECOGNITION OF
+COMMERCE CITY, COLORADO BY THE RECOGNITION OF GREAT

-GREAT OUTDOORS COLORADO FUNDS THE AMOUNT OF
+OUTDOORS COLORADO FUNDS THE AMOUNT OF $500,000 FOR

-$500,000 FOR SAND CREEK REGIONAL GREENWAY AND THE
+SAND CREEK REGIONAL GREENWAY AND THE WETLAND PARK

-WETLAND PARK DESTINATION PROJECT AND THE
+DESTINATION PROJECT AND THE AUTHORIZATION OF THE

 AN ORDINANCE AMENDING THE 2025 BUDGET OF THE CITY OF